Dd1235/Dd1235/README.md

 - 🔭 Currently, I'm honing my skills in **Finance** and just focusing on college curriculum for now!
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/dedeepya-avancha-507363217/)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Beyond the world of code, I love learning the history of science!